carmarsden/gloomhelper-app/README.md

 ### Account Modals:

 Choosing to log in or create an account pops up a modal on screen, leaving your work or page intact.

-All that's needed for account creating is username and password, so limited identifying information required
+Username and password are the only required user data.

 ![create account](screenshots/createacct.png)

 ### Add New Party:

-Create a new party; design based on the Gloomhaven paper party sheets
+Create a new party; content based on the Gloomhaven paper party sheets

 ![add party](screenshots/addparty.png)